Travel Kenya

 I experienced a deeply emotional feeling of returning to a land that held some part of me, even if I’d never been there before.
 It was like an internal click and a recognition that this is where we, as in Black people, were meant to be.
 In open air.
 Living off the land.
 Free.

-I brought pieces of Kenya home with me in every way I could through photos, through the handcrafted goods I picked up from local artisans, through the small moments in my mind that I could never forget.
+I brought pieces of Kenya home with me in every way I could through photos, through the handcrafted goods I picked up from local artisans, through the small moments in my mind that I will never forget.
 What stayed with me the most was a sense of belonging and a reminder that travel can feel like homecoming when we’re intentional about the places we go.
 As Black women, we deserve to be welcomed everywhere with love, ease and a sense of home wherever we might land.

 FAQs